natcap/natural-capital-footprint-impact/README.md

 | Bank Branch       | 549.7          |
 | ...               | ...            |

 *Table 2.
-Buffer table: footprint area modeled for each facility category, used in Buffer mode.*
+Buffer table: footprint area modeled for each asset category, used in Buffer mode.*

 This data was derived by manually estimating the footprint area of real assets on satellite imagery.
 We took the median of a small sample from each category.
 You may modify or replace this table if you wish to use different data, but it must be in CSV format.